How to update Android software: A quick guide

 Do I need to update?

 If you’re happy with how your handset looks and functions, you don’t necessarily need to update.
-The developer will invite you to update the software, but this is in its customer’s best interest because updates generally allow your device to run faster and do more stuff.
+The developer will invite you to update the software, but this is in your best interests because updates generally allow your device to run faster and do more stuff.

 Before you update anything on your device(s) you can read what will change before accepting the modernisation.
 Just view the ‘What’s new’ section and you’ll be able to see what’s coming, and whether or not to continue.